 Shyaphalay is Tibetan bread that is stuffed with meat and deep-fried.
 It is served with a spicy sauce to dip in.

 This potato dish is an adaptation of the Indian recipe, and now the residents of Darjeeling can’t live without it.

-This tea is made from tea leaves, brick, salt, and butter and churned to mix it all well.
-Well made butter tea can taste like soup.
+It is made from tea leaves, brick, salt, and butter and churned to mix it well.
+Well-made butter tea can taste like soup.

 Tongba is made from fermented millet that is put inside bamboo.
 Hot water is poured into the bamboo container, and the liquid is sipped through a bamboo straw after a few minutes.
 It is a favourite amongst many during the cold winter evenings.

 The major festivals celebrated by the people of Darjeeling are Durga Puja, Deepavali, Saraswati Puja, and Shivaratri.
 The houses are decorated with lights, and the spirits are high during the Deepavali festival.
-It lasts for several days that consist of a day each to observe/worship crows, dogs, cows, and ox followed by Laxmi (goddess of wealth) Puja along with bhailo, deusi (a form of Carolling).
-Then, groups of people go house to house perform songs and dances from a few minutes to a couple of hours, depending on how important the house owner is in the community.
+It lasts for several days, consisting of a day to observe/worship crows, dogs, cows, and ox, followed by Laxmi (goddess of wealth), Puja and bhailo, and deusi (a form of Carolling).
+Then, groups go house to house and perform songs and dances from a few minutes to a couple of hours, depending on how important the house owner is in the community.
 Finally, the homeowners place a tray of delicacies and money to thank the performers, and the performers appreciate and wish the best to the hosts.

-The Lepchas and Bhutias celebrate New Year in January, while the Tibetan, Sherpas, and other Buddhists celebrate their lunar new year with masked dances at the monasteries.
+The Lepchas and Bhutias celebrate New Year in January, while the Tibetans, Sherpas, and other Buddhists celebrate their lunar new year with masked dances at the monasteries.
 The festival falls between February and March.
-In addition, the Tibetans celebrate His Holiness, The Dalai Lama’s birthday, with much fanfare in mid-June annually.
+In addition, the Tibetans celebrate His Holiness, The Dalai Lama’s birthday with much fanfare in mid-June annually.